 Depending on the respondent’s answers, the survey takes between 20 and 30 minutes.
 Basically, the surveys are designed to be as interesting, varied and concise as possible to motivate respondents to take part in further surveys for our panel study.

-- made available to Nacaps’ partner HEIs for monitoring, controlling and quality management via a data portal
+- available for Nacaps’ partner HEIs for monitoring, controlling and quality management via a data portal

 - prepared for the expert public and decision makers in higher education and science policy in the form of reports, as a basis for evidence-based monitoring of young researchers

-- made available to the scientific community for research purposes via the DZHW Research Data Centre (FDZ) in the form of anonymised data sets (scientific use files).
+- accessible to the scientific community for research purposes via the DZHW Research Data Centre (FDZ) in the form of anonymised data sets (scientific use files).

 FAQ - Frequently Asked Questions